Batavia (1628 ship): Shipwreck

 On 4 June 1629, Batavia struck Morning Reef near Beacon Island, part of the Houtman Abrolhos off the western coast of Australia.
 Of the 322 aboard, most of the passengers and crew managed to get ashore, although 40 people drowned.
 The survivors, including all the women and children, were then transferred to nearby islands in the ship's longboat and yawl.

 An initial survey of the islands found no fresh water and only limited food (sea lions and birds).
 Pelsaert realised the dire situation and decided to search for water on the mainland.
 A group consisting of Jacobsz, Pelsaert, senior officers, a few crew members, and some passengers left the wreck site in a 9 m longboat in search of drinking water.
 After an unsuccessful search for water on the mainland, they left the other survivors and headed north in a danger-fraught voyage to the city of Batavia, Dutch East Indies, the ship's namesake, to seek rescue.
+(Batavia was in the area of what is now Jakarta.)
 En route the crew made further forays onto the mainland in search of fresh water.

 In his journal, Pelsaert stated that on 15 June 1629, they sailed through a channel between a reef and the coast, finding an opening around midday at a latitude guessed to be about 23 degrees south where they were able to land, and water was found.
 The group spent the night on land.
 Pelsaert commented on the vast number of termite mounds in the vicinity and the plague of flies that afflicted them.
 Pelsaert stated that they continued north with the intention of finding the "river of Jacob Remmessens", identified first in 1622, but owing to the wind were unable to land.
 Drake-Brockman has suggested that this location is to be identified with Yardie Creek.

 It was not until the longboat reached the island of Nusa Kambangan in the Dutch East Indies that Pelsaert and the others found more water.
 The journey took 33 days, with everyone surviving.
 After their arrival in Batavia, the boatswain, Jan Evertsz, was arrested and executed for negligence and "outrageous behavior" before the loss of the ship (he was suspected to have been involved).
 Jacobsz was also arrested for negligence, although his culpability in the potential mutiny was not guessed by Pelsaert.